danacesardesigns/danacesardesigns/README.md

 - 👋 Hi, I’m @danacesardesigns
 - 👀 I’m interested in kids' tech
-- 🌱 I’m currently learning HTML5 and CSS3, as well as MAMP, .php and Wordpress.
+- 🌱 I’m currently learning HTML5 and CSS3, as well as MAMP, PHP and Wordpress.
 - 💞️ I’m looking to collaborate at the beginner's level on just about any project.
 - 📫 I'm best reached through Slack.